ddimatos/git-release-workflow/gitpage.md

 I have heard many good things about ![pandoc](https://pandoc.org/) and seen the output from others who coverted RST to MD, with great success.
 Feel free to try it and share your experience.

+# Git Pull Command

+Git provides a single command to update your local branch with changes from a remote.
+`git pull` is this command.
+Most of the time it does exactly what you want without any problems, but you should know that `git pull` is really `git fetch` followed by `git merge`.
+So when you pull from a remote, you're actually updating the remote tracking branch (eg. `origin/mybranch`) and then merging that into your local branch `mybranch`.

+It's good to know that this happens under the hood.
+Some people prefer to do the `git fetch` and `git merge` operations separately.
+Most of the time `git pull` will do what you want and is an acceptable way to update your local branch with changes from remote.